ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws.md

 7 rows in set (0.00 sec)
 ```

-4. Now connect to the second instance and repeat the above steps with a different data as shown below.
+4. Now connect to the second instance and repeat the above steps with a different database as shown below:

 The output will be: